KarmaYama/cleansh/README.md

 ## Overview

 This repository (`cleansh-workspace`) is a **Rust monorepo** designed for the secure sanitization of terminal output.
 It houses a growing ecosystem of tools and libraries under a unified development environment, promoting modularity, reusability, and maintainability.
+Star this repo if you like it!

 * **license Notes Changes And Updates:**